rishabh1403/blog-source/posts/coding/leetcode/2019/09/reverse-integer.md

 # Problem Statement
 The question can be found at [leetcode reverse integer problem](https://leetcode.com/problems/reverse-integer/).

-The problem states that we are given a 32-bit signed integer, and we need to reverse it's digits.
+The problem states that we are given a 32-bit signed integer, and we need to reverse its digits.

 # Constraints and challenges